mattjaikaran/adonis-next-events/README.md

 # Adonis NextJS Events Application

-NodeJS API built with AdonisJS
+NodeJS API built with AdonisJS <br>
-React front end using NextJS
+React front end using NextJS  <br>
-Ant Design UI Library
+Ant Design UI Library <br>
 MySQL DB

-This is the boilerplate for creating an API server in AdonisJs, it comes pre-configured with.
+#### This is the boilerplate for creating an API server in AdonisJs, it comes pre-configured with.

 1. Bodyparser
 2. Authentication